Daniel Romualdez: Political career

 Romualdezes were original members of the Nacionalista Party and his old home on Dapitan Street Extension, Quezon City, was its regular meeting place.

 Romualdez first entered politics in 1949 when he was elected to represent the Fourth District of Leyte in the House of Representatives.
 A member of the Nacionalista Party, Romualdez was re-elected in 1953 and 1957.
-In 1961, Romualdez was elected Representative of the First District of Leyte.
+In 1961, Romualdez was elected Representative of the reapportioned First District of Leyte.

 During the 3rd Congress of the Philippines, Romualdez served as Speaker Pro-Tempore.
 After House Speaker Jose Laurel Jr. vacated his congressional seat in 1957 following an unsuccessful bid for the Vice-Presidency, Romualdez replaced him as Speaker upon the opening of the 4th Congress in 1957.
 Romualdez served as Speaker until March 1962, when his Nacionalista Party ceded its congressional majority to the Liberal Party.
 Cornelio Villareal succeeded him as Speaker.
 Romualdez assumed the post of Minority Floor Leader, in which capacity he was serving upon his death in office from a heart attack in 1965.